 Their are numerous resources online for learning to code including:

 For WordPress development specifically, I learned how to build my own theme with the Lynda course, WordPress: Building Themes from Scratch Using Underscores.
-While I wouldn’t necessarily recommend building themes from scratch with Underscores, it was a good insight in the WordPress templating system and was the basis for my future development in WordPress.
+While I wouldn’t necessarily recommend building themes from scratch with Underscores, it was a good insight in to the WordPress templating system and was the basis for my future development in WordPress.

 For learning Shopify development, Skillshare has a great course on developing for Shopify that I recommend called ‘Shopify Essentials for Web Developers: From Store Setup to Custom Themes‘